 Regular Season Meets

 Swimming is a sport of personal achievement and team competition.
 It is not required to compete however it is highly encouraged.
-Shades Cliff will compete in five regular season dual meets.
+Shades Cliff will compete in up to six regular season dual meets.
 These meets are held on Tuesday nights and usually begin at 5:00 pm.
 Warm ups for the swimmers take place before the meet, usually at 4:00 or 4:30 pm depending on if it is a home or away meet (respectively).
 The meet schedule is posted at the pool and on the events calendar.

 In regular season meets, each child is allowed to swim only 3 of the 4 competition strokes and a maximum of 2 relays.
 Competition stroke choices are the coaching staff’s decision; we may not enter your swimmer in an event if they cannot compete in the event legally or in a timely manner.
 The Meet Referee can register a complaint against the coaches if swimmers display a lack of swimming skill in a competitive event.
 The coaches will make the final decision to place your child in new strokes to develop their skills (and it may also help the team).

 There are a few additional meets offered on weekends each summer.
 These vary by summer, but usually there is a Guppy Meet (for swimmers aged 10 and under and have times under the Senior County qualifying times), an Invitational Meet (which offers all events at Senior County), and Senior County Championships.
 All of these meets require an additional fee and early registration.
 These are also posted at the pool and emails will be sent as they get closer.